The crystal clear waters surrounding Providencia Island, Colombia are as gorgeous as any you'll find on our beautiful blue planet.

 The total cost for my two-day, two-night luxury stay in Providencia was about $800.

-This includes roundtrip airfare from San Andres, luxury hotel, golf cart rental, three-hour snorkeling tour of Crab Caye, and all meals and drinks.
+This includes roundtrip airfare from San Andres, a luxury hotel, golf cart rental, a three-hour snorkeling tour of Crab Caye, and all meals and drinks.

 If I'd rented a room at a posada (local inn) for $37 per night, my cost would've been half that at around $400 (if you factor in cheaper meals, too).